arvindkrishna87/STAT390_CMIL_Fall2025/Code/MIL/MIL_trainer_28Oct_Jack/README.md

 ## Overview

-This implementation converts the original Jupyter notebook into a clean, modular Python structure suitable for Quest.
+This implementation converts the original Jupyter notebook into a modular Python structure suitable for Quest.
 The model uses three levels of attention:

 1. **Patch-level attention**: Within each stain-slice
 2. **Stain-level attention**: Across slices within each stain